Sean-Bradley/Straight-Car/README.md

 Q. But, I want a car that can turn?

 A. The car in [Straight Car](https://sc.sbcode.net/), doesn't turn.
-Visit https://github.com/Sean-Bradley/First-Car-Shooter
+Try instead https://github.com/Sean-Bradley/First-Car-Shooter

 ## Support